sohail-777/imagify/README.md

 we will use the <ToastContainer position=""> component and we can give the position where we want it to get dispalyed we gave "bottom-right" so, the notification will be opened at the bottom right

+"""RAZORPAY"""

+to integrate the payment gateway using razor pay we ahve to go to razor pay website

+create an account there

+then get the secutity key and all store them in the .env file

+then starte craeting the payment gateway by creating an instance

+then cretae the things mentioned in the controller function of the razorpay

+then add the api endpoint

+then go to razor pay->resources->developer docs->paymnts->payment gateway-> web integrations-> integration steps->copy the <script> tag in the 1.22
+-> paste that code in the "clients" "index.html" page just above the body tag